-St George's, University of London Clinical Teaching Fellows are fully qualified junior doctors, centrally involved in creating, developing and delivery core clinical teaching to our medical students whilst on their clinical placements across our partner trust network.
+St George's, University of London Clinical Teaching Fellows (CTFs) are fully qualified junior doctors, centrally involved in creating, developing and delivery core clinical teaching to our medical students whilst on their clinical placements across our partner trust network.

 Working as a CTF at St George’s, University of London offers a variety of educational prospects in both teaching and assessment, with the opportunity to further develop your interest in medical education by undertaking our Higher Education Academy (HEA) accredited Postgraduate Certificate course in Healthcare and Biomedical Education.

-T (Transitional) year.
-Facilitating student grand rounds, running and examining Clinical Competency Assessments (CCAs - previously OSCEs), standard setting for written examinations, writing examination questions, regular small-group and bedside teaching sessions, and revision sessions.
+T (Transitional) Year: facilitating student grand rounds, running and examining Clinical Competency Assessments (CCAs - previously OSCEs), standard setting for written examinations, writing examination questions, regular small-group and bedside teaching sessions, revision sessions

 P (Penultimate) Year: facilitating student grand rounds and contributing to planning and delivery of P Year examinations (both written and Clinical Competency Assessments (CCAs - previously OSCEs)), risk communication workshops, facilitating reflective practice sessions, providing mentoring and support to student repeating the year